The Emergency Stop Game

 The stats and insights this generated gave journalists plenty to write about.

-A lot of media like to cover new content formats, especially ones that will send lots of traffic their way, but they need a reason to do so.
+Publications like to cover engaging formats, especially ones that will send lots of traffic their way, but they need a reason to do so.
+So that’s what we gave them.

 Here’s how the game played out: